bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 71°
-- Cloudy
+- Rain
 - 96% humidity
-- 3 mph wind
+- 1 mph wind
-- 78% cloud cover
+- 79% cloud cover
 - 60 AQI 🟨
 - 0.06 inches of rain in the past 24 hours
 - 0.1 inches of rain expected in the next 48 hours